International travel rebound: Auckland Airport trims losses

 Auckland Airport is currently consulting with airline customers for Price Setting Event 4, with a decision on aeronautical prices scheduled to be made following this consultation in June 2023.
 The capital investment plan is considered within the consultation on aeronautical prices and may be subject to change as consultation with airlines is undertaken.

-Auckland Airport shares open today at $7.75 and are trading up nine per cent on a year ago.
+Auckland Airport shares open today at $7.75 and are trading up 9 per cent on a year ago.
 It will not pay a dividend again this year.